 '''

-partsof(X,P):-partshole(X,P,Hole),Hole=[].
+partsof(X,P):-partshole(X,P-Hole),Hole=[].

 '''

-- partshole (X,P,Hole) builds the result in the second argument P and returns in Hole a variable. - Since partsof calls partshole only once, it is necessary to terminate the difference list by instantiating Hole with [].
-(Filling the hole.) - Alternative definition of partsof: partsof(X,P):-partshole(X,P,[]).
+- ▶ partshole (X, P-Hole) builds the result in the second argument P and returns in Hole a variable. - ➤ Since partsof calls partshole only once, it is necessary to terminate the difference list by instantiating Hole with [].
+(Filling the hole.) - ➤ Alternative definition of partsof: partsof(X,P):-partshole(X,P-[]).
 It ensures that the very last hole is filled with [] even before the list is constructed.

 '''

-partshole(X,[X|Hole],Hole):-basicpart(X).
+partshole(X,[X|Hole]-Hole):-basicpart(X).

 '''

-- It returns a difference list containing the object (basic part) in the first argument. - The hole remains open for further instantiations.
+- It returns a difference list containing the object (basic part) in the first argument. - ► The hole remains open for further instantiations.

 '''

-partshole(X,P,Hole):-
+partshole(X,P-Hole):-

 assembly(X,Subparts),

-partsholelist(Subparts,P,Hole).
+partsholelist(Subparts,P-Hole).

 '''

-- Finds the list of subparts. - Delegates the traversal of the list to partsholelist. - Two arguments P and Hole that make the difference list, are passed to partsholelist.
+- Finds the list of subparts. - ▶ Delegates the traversal of the list to partsholelist. - ► The difference list P-Holeis passed to partsholelist.

-- partshole starts building the Total list, partially filling it with the parts of P, and leaving a hole Holel in it. - partsholelist is called recursively on the Tail.
-It constructs the list Hole1 partially, leaving a hole Hole in it. - Since Hole1 is shared between partshole and partsholelist, after getting instantiated in partsholelist it gets also instantiated in partshole. - Therefore, at the end Total consists of the portion that partshole constructed, the portion of Holel partsholelist constructed, and the hole Hole.
+- ▶ partshole starts building the Total list, partially filling it with the parts of P, and leaving a hole Holel in it. - partsholelist is called recursively on the Tail.
+It constructs the list Hole1 partially, leaving a hole Hole in it. - ➤ Since Hole1 is shared between partshole and partsholelist, after getting instantiated in partsholelist it gets also instantiated in partshole. - ► Therefore, at the end Total consists of the portion that partshole constructed, the portion of Hole1 partsholelist constructed, and the hole Hole.